wso2/docs-choreo-dev/en/docs/what-is-choreo.md

  - Efficient and effective development:
     - **Code in any language**: Develop applications in your team's preferred programming language, harnessing existing skill sets to build powerful polyglot APIs, services, events, tasks, and more.
-    - **Native support for VSCode and GitHub**: Seamlessly collaborate and manage code with VSCode and GitHub in a feature-rich and visually-enhanced development environment.
+    - **Native support for VS Code and GitHub**: Seamlessly collaborate and manage code with VS Code and GitHub in a feature-rich and visually-enhanced development environment.

  - Seamless deployment:
     - **CI/CD**: Eliminate manual builds and unreliable deployments with Choreo's industry-standard CI/CD tooling, providing complete control and flexibility.